Shockwave Flash Player Troubleshooting

-One problem users have reported with Shockwave Player happens at the end of installation.
-They receive a message stating that, “The computer needs to be restarted in order to complete the installation.”
+One problem users have reported with Shockwave Player happens at the end of the installation.
+They receive a message stating that “The computer needs to be restarted in order to complete the installation.”
 After restarting the computer, the message continues to appear anytime a web browser or other application uses Shockwave Player.

 Shockwave does not require the computer to be restarted in order to work.
 This message is the result of damaged dynamic link library files (DLL files).
 It is necessary to uninstall shockwave and then manually delete the relevant DLL files before reinstalling Shockwave.

 One common error many users encounter when using Shockwave is, “Shockwave Player not responding.”
-There are a couple common reasons this can happen.
+There are a couple of common reasons this can happen.

 If many programs or web pages are running, the computer may not have enough resources to keep the Shockwave Player running smoothly.
 Closing other applications or some of the web pages will often fix the problem.